nitsvutt/airline-data-platform/README.md

 ## Results

-The platform is able to ingest with 10000 rows per second throughput (depend on the host machine's state), then process and store it with a permissible delay.
+The platform is able to stream ingest around 10.000 (rows/s), batch ingest (350.000) rows/batch with a permissible delay, then process and persist it into the Data Warehouse.
 Now, Data Analysts can start to analyze quality data, build reports and schedule to send them to the airlines.
 In this case, I also take responsible for this work, the 2 following dashboards are examples, one is the *All Airlines Report* for the **BTS** manager and another is the *9E Airline Report* for the **9E airline**:
 <ul>
   <li>
     <a href="https://www.youtube.com/embed/PNkLthUdQus?autoplay=1&loop=1&playlist=PNkLthUdQus">All airlines - Flight delay report</a>